 But the amount of cheese in the pasta – a full pound of cheese – seemed a bit excessive.
-So I decided to tweak it a little, reducing the amount of cheese by half, and using whole-wheat elbow macaroni.
-I also decided to use Greek yogurt instead of cottage cheese and to tweak the seasonings according to my personal preferences.
+So I decided to tweak it a little, reducing the amount of cheese by half, and using gluten-free elbow macaroni.
+I also decided to use Greek yogurt instead of cottage cheese, because that’s what I had in the fridge, and tweaked the seasonings according to my personal preferences.

 The result was so good, so cheesy and flavorful, that I honestly don’t see any reason to use any more cheese than I had.
 Now, this baked macaroni and cheese is still not a skinny recipe – it can’t be with all this cheese – but it’s a marked improvement.
 And with a big tossed salad, it makes a good, satisfying meal.